 -Acid Stain vs. Water Based Stain-

-There are two types of concrete stains, acid based and water based.
+There are mainly two types of concrete stains, acid based and water based.
 Both have their qualities and drawbacks.
 This article should help you decide which is the best choice for your concrete.

 Click here to see our water based stain color chart.